After-Delivery Guide

 If you notice drywall cracks after delivery, don't stress.
 We know it's not ideal to see imperfections in a brand-new home, especially one you're excited about, but this is very common, expected with Park Model RV Tiny Homes, and very manageable.

 These homes are designed to be transported.
 Movement during delivery, blocking, and final leveling causes small shifts, and drywall is often the first place that movement shows.
-This does not mean something is wrong with your home, and it does not affect the structure or safety.
+This does not mean something is wrong with your home, and it does not affect the structure, safety, or longevity of the home.
+It is purely cosmetic and easy to repair.

 Nearly every owner sees some level of drywall cracking.
 It's simply part of owning a movable home.